aspose-3d/Aspose-3D-Reference-Tutorials/content/english/java/vrml-files/open-vrml-files-java/_index.md

 Continue adding steps as needed for your specific application, exploring the capabilities of Aspose.3D for Java.
 ## Conclusion
 Congratulations!
 You've just scratched the surface of the vast possibilities offered by Aspose.3D for Java.
 This guide has equipped you with the essential steps to open and manipulate VRML files, setting the stage for your 3D adventures.
-Feel free to explore the [official documentation](https://reference.aspose.com/3d/java/) for more in-depth insights and advanced features.
+Feel free to explore the [documentation](https://reference.aspose.com/3d/java/) for more in-depth insights and advanced features.
 ## FAQs
 ### 1. Can I use Aspose.3D for Java with other 3D file formats?
 Yes, Aspose.3D supports various 3D file formats beyond VRML, providing versatility in your projects.